Orville O. Dull

+Career

 Dull was born in Lima, Ohio and educated at Ohio State University.
 He appeared on stage in the early 1910s, and made his screen debut as an actor in Thomas H. Ince productions.
 After serving in the U. S. Army during World War I, he became an assistant director.

 In the 1920s Dull held managerial posts with United Artists and Fox Film.
 He became a director for Fox's two-reel-comedy unit in 1926, first under his given name of Orvid O. Dull, then (for a few 1926 shorts) Bunny Dull, and finally Orville O. Dull, which he retained for the rest of his career.
 In 1929 and 1930, for United Artists, he supervised (and sometimes directed) classical-music shorts with orchestrations by Hugo Riesenfeld and live-action visuals conceived by William Cameron Menzies.

 Dull was nominated during the 6th Academy Awards for the short-lived Best Assistant Director category.
 He joined Metro-Goldwyn-Mayer in 1936, working as general superintendent, production assistant, unit manager, and (in 1938-39) associate producer.
 In 1940 he became a full-fledged producer for MGM, as Orville O. Dull.
 He won an Oscar in 1948 for Best Documentary Feature: The Secret Land, showing a naval expedition to Antarctica.
 He worked on over 40 films from 1925 to 1951.